- Home

 - Either a minimum IELTS test score of 5.5 or equivalent for direct entry into a VET course;

-or, IELTS score of 4.5 or equivalent with an ELICOS course (up to 20 weeks) to be taken before the main VET course.
+or, an IELTS score of 4.5 or equivalent with an ELICOS course (up to 20 weeks) to be taken before the main VET course.

 OR